Red Flags

 8 red flags for avoiding nightmare sales jobs

-Just as companies are looking to hire the top candidates, you want to make sure the company you’re applying to meets your expectations.
-This is particularly important for sales positions where good company structure & processes are crucial to you meeting your bottomline.
-So what are the red flags you should look out for when prospecting for a sales role?
+Just as companies are looking to hire top candidates, you want to make sure the company you’re applying to meets your expectations.

 Need not apply if…